ansible/jewel/README.md

 ### Proxy Configuration

 This is an optional step.
-Configure your proxy routes to the local Gateway, Controller, Hub and EDA instances.
+Configure your proxy routes to the local gateway, controller, hub and eda instances.

   * Generate a tools/generated/proxy.yml file.
   * * Run command `make tools/generated/proxy.yml`.